Armavir, Russia: History

 During the Russian Civil War of 1918–1920, a number of brutal battles took place near the city.
 The Taman Army's military campaign ended in Armavir in 1918.
 The Soviet authority was established in Armavir in March 1920.
 During World War II, the city was occupied by the German Army.
 It was liberated by the Red Army in January 1943.

 Administrative and municipal status

 Within the framework of administrative divisions, it is, together with eleven rural localities, incorporated as the City of Armavir—an administrative unit with the status equal to that of the districts.
 As a municipal division, the City of Armavir is incorporated as Armavir Urban Okrug.

 Industry

-Armavir is the second largest industrial center of Krasnodar Krai, after Krasnodar.
-The city is known as center for food processing, machine building and timber working industries.
+Armavir is the second-largest industrial center of Krasnodar Krai, after Krasnodar.
+The city is known as center for food processing, mechanical engineering and timber processing industries.
 Here is located one of the oldest engineering enterprises of Kuban - Kubanzheldormash, founded in 1933.

+Geography

 Climate

 Armavir has a humid continental climate.